yarahassan1/j124-final-project/README.md

 # JOURN 124  Final Project
 By: Yara Hassan, UC Berkeley 2027,
-B.A.
+,B.A.
 Data Science, B.S.
 Environmental Economics and Policy

 ## The Same Foods In Every American Grocery Cart, SNAP or Not